Suryakumar-Selvakumar/Suryakumar-Selvakumar/README.md

 <div align="center">

-_He who has a why can bear almost any how_
+_He who has a why to live for can bear almost any how_

 </div>